FLAIR CREEK LABRADOR RETRIEVERS

 What is a fox red Lab?

 Fox red is a term for a shade of very dark yellow Lab.
 Yellow Labs come in a range of colors from dark red to almost white, all of which have the same basic color genotype.
-Believe it or not, fox red is actually the original "shade" of Yellow (think: Old Yeller!).
-It became more rare in the 1990s and 2000s, when the "white" shade of yellow became a fad.
+Believe it or not, fox red is actually quite close to the original "shade" of yellow Lab.
+This darker shade became more rare when the "white" shade of yellow became a fad.
 A few great breeders preserved the fox red shade in their lines here in the USA such as Dr. Pam Doubek (Penara Labs), Judy McCormick (Keepsake Labradors), and Sally Kelly (Kelleygreen Labradors).
-All of the fox red Labradors of today trace back to a those select few dogs.
+All of the fox red Labradors of today trace back to a select few dogs.
 Read more about fox red history here: penara.com/fox-red-history.html

 Is there a difference in temperament or trainability between males & females?